 NAS and IP SAN snapshots can be run manually or to a schedule and the upcoming SnapSync service will be able to replicate data to other QuTS appliances.
 It uses real-time block-level replication so as data on the local appliance is changed or created, SnapSync writes it to the remote appliance and saves on bandwidth by only sending changed blocks.

-With a price of $7,999 for a diskless unit, the TS-h2490FU-7302P-128G model on review delivers an astoundingly good value all-Flash storage solution.
+With a price of $9,199 (at the time this review was written the diskless price was $7,999 but QNAP has since had a price increase) for a diskless unit, the TS-h2490FU-7302P-128G model on review delivers an astoundingly good value all-Flash storage solution.
 It’s true that the cost of populating it with U.2 NVMe SSDs will be significantly more than the price of the appliance but the WD SN640 models we used are available in a wide range of capacities to suit all budgets.

 The impressively powerful hardware specification adds even more appeal and we found it delivers great IP SAN performance over multiple 25GbE connections.
 Last but certainly not least is Qnap’s QuTS hero OS which offers plenty of enterprise-class data integrity and storage saving features.